Best Places to Study Abroad: Part 1

 Here is part one:

 When choosing where to study abroad in the current state of the economy, more students are opting to steer clear of popular European study abroad destinations due to how weak the dollar is compared to the Euro and Pound.

 The best places to study abroad for those primarily concerned with money are Asia, South America and Africa.

 Our personal favorite is Argentina.
 Argentina is the eighth-largest country in the world.
 Both geographically and academically, it’s a great country to be in–a melting pot of cultures, cuisines and dialects.
 And, with the dollar holding strong over the peso, we think that Argentina is the best value for your buck.

 A long-standing staple in the best places to study abroad lists, the United Kingdom is full of great opportunities for students.
 Whether you’re interested in England’s bustling capital of London, or Scotland’s historic capital city of Edinburgh, or any number of smaller cities and towns throughout England, Scotland, Wales or Northern Ireland, the UK is unlikely to disappoint.

 Though you won’t have to learn a new language to communicate in the UK, don’t assume that the English they speak there is the same as what you’re used to!
 Accents, lingo and other nuances will all be new to you.

 Want to know the most romantic place to study abroad?
 Where the best party is?
-Check out the upcoming parts two and three of our best places to study abroad list!
+Check out parts two and three of our best places to study abroad list!

 Part One: Best Value & Best English-Speaking Countries